-- Using different kinds of questions to engage pupils and prompt them to apply their knowledge to different examples, e.g. using 'why' and 'how' questions. - Opening discussions around topics so pupils can learn from their peers and learn how to hold conversations with others. - Holding structured debates to expose pupils to different points of view and teach them how to negotiate situations where there is a potential conflict of interest, whilst still respecting others' beliefs. - Using assessments to test pupils' knowledge and consolidate learning; these can be through both informal and formal assessments. - Role playing and acting to develop pupils' empathy and give them the opportunity to explore topics in a more interactive way. - Labelling, ordering and identifying key themes within texts, dialogues and films to help pupils coordinate series' of events. - Written and spoken tasks to encourage different methods of expressing ideas, as well as identifying key differences between writing and speaking conventions.
+- Using different kinds of questions to engage pupils and prompt them to apply their knowledge to different examples, e.g. using 'why' and 'how' questions. - Opening discussions around topics so pupils can learn from their peers and learn how to hold conversations with others. - Using assessments to test pupils' knowledge and consolidate learning; these can be through both informal and formal assessments. - Role playing and acting to develop pupils' empathy and give them the opportunity to explore topics in a more interactive way. - Labelling, ordering and identifying key themes within texts, dialogues and films to help pupils coordinate series' of events. - Written and spoken tasks to encourage different methods of expressing ideas, as well as identifying key differences between writing and speaking conventions.

-Teachers will plan lessons which are challenging for all pupils and ensure that there are provisions in place for pupil with high prior attainment
+Teachers will plan lessons which are challenging for all pupils and ensure that there are provisions in place for all abilities.